-Teaching methods: Lecture(s), Patientcontact, Training(s) Assessment methods: Participation, Written exam Keywords: molecular-epidemiology; genetic-epidemiology; biomarkers; omics; mendelian randomization; GWAS; big data; Fac.
-Health, Medicine and Life Sciences
+Lecture(s), Patientcontact, Training(s)

+Participation, Written exam

+molecular-epidemiology; genetic-epidemiology; biomarkers; omics; mendelian randomization; GWAS; biq data;

 Meta-analysis

 In many healthcare domains, there is an abundance of literature on the same topics.
 When multiple studies have been published with a similar research question, e.g., estimating the efficacy of a specific intervention compared to placeno, they are unlikely to report exactly the same effect size.
 Effect sizes may differ in order of magnitude, in whether they are significantly different from zero, or may even differ in sign.
 Those differences in results between studies can arise due to differences in source population, study methods, and sampling variance, amongst others.
 Both for researchers and for professionals who are expected to interpret and apply the results of scientific research, it is vital to be able to summarize and review all relevant literature in one's own domain of interest in a systematic and reproducible way.
 Nowadays, a systematic literature review is the point of departure of almost every new research initiative, and upon completion the study results will often be incorporated in an updated version of the review.
 Systematic reviews are at the heart of evidence-based medicine and public health.
 In this module, students will learn to apply meta analysis techniques in the context of systematic literature reviews.